 But in behavioral health, patients suffering from depression may not receive a definitive “depression” diagnosis, so their health records may not have that diagnosis code.
 Although you can look at a siloed prescription database and see that the patient was prescribed an antidepressant, you must infer that the person has an underlying behavioral health issue.

-Having experts in the healthcare data space, we understood these issues and why those gray areas make data collection so challenging for behavioral health.
+Having experts in the healthcare data space, our team understood these issues and why those gray areas make data collection so challenging for behavioral health.

 While other data cubes existed to support other clinical areas, behavioral health didn’t have one that supported its nuanced needs.
 After much discussion, Onebridge knew that a behavioral-health-specific solution was necessary and completely achievable.